 Significant transactions, key trends and hot industries

-The most active sectors for M&A activity in Hong Kong in 2019 included technology and fintech, energy and infrastructure, logistics, real estate, financial services, consumer goods, biotech and healthcare.
-It is expected that interest in these sectors will continue in 2020.
-In particular, the fintech sector is one to watch in light of continued regulatory support and as the first batch of successful licensees under the Hong Kong Monetary Authority's virtual banking licence scheme commence business operations.12
+The most active sectors for M&A activity in Hong Kong in 2020 included technology and fintech, consumer goods, energy and infrastructure, financial services, biotech, insurance and healthcare.
+It is expected that interest in these sectors will continue in 2021.

 In common with many other jurisdictions, Hong Kong's Takeovers Code requires an offeror to have certainty of funds to make an offer for a public company.
 Under the Takeovers Code, an announcement of a firm intention to make an offer should include a confirmation by a financial adviser (or another appropriate third party) that resources are available to the offeror sufficient to satisfy full acceptance of the offer (a sufficiency statement).
 Such confirmation is not only required when the consideration is cash, or includes an element of cash, but also when the consideration consists of, or includes, any other assets except new securities to be issued by the offeror.
 The executive may also require evidence to support the sufficiency statement, and evidence that the offeror has sufficient resources to complete the purchase of shares that gives rise to the offer obligation.